 Milling and grinding are ancient techniques that are working their way into high-tech markets.

 Kyle James, VP of sales at Retsch USA (Newtown, PA) notes that demand for particle size reduction systems has grown significantly from “alternative” industries.
-“Demand from the energy sector has been substantial, particularly for processing biomass materials such as wood, refuse, and even garbage.
-We’ve recently sold six of our SM 300 cutting mills to universities and companies for grinding up biomass,” Mr. James says.
+“Demand from the energy sector has been substantial, particularly for processing biomass materials such as wood, refuse, and even garbage,” Mr. James says.

 The breadth of life science applications has given rise to fierce competition between homogenization and milling/grinding.
 Both have utility in this area, but the tug of war between competing methods goes on.